ethereum-optimism/optimism-tutorial/README.md

 docker-compose build
 ```

 Note that you will see a **Done** message at some point during the build process.
-Ignore it - it means
+Ignore it,
-that a specific section is done, and even though you do not see program at that moment the build is
+it means that a specific section is done, and even though you do not see progress at that
-continuing.
+moment the build is continuing.

 ```sh
 docker-compose up